GoogleCloudPlatform/google-cloud-eclipse/README.md

 ##Configuring Maven/Tycho Builds

-The plugin is built using Maven/Tycho and targeted Java 7.
+The plugin is built using Maven/Tycho and targeted to Java 7.

 ### Changing the Eclipse Platform compilation and testing target